 - Do you have to live in constant fear knowing the disease is going to take you at any moment, but it won’t be giving you a heads-up so you can say your final goodbyes?

 If the majority of your answers are no, then maybe it’s time to re-evaluate and focus on the positives instead of the negatives.

-Yes, it’s easy to get caught up in the ‘my life is shit’ mindset, but by taking a minute to step into someone else’s shoes is sometimes the only snap back to reality slap in the face that we all need.
+Yes, it’s easy to get caught up in the ‘my life is shit’ mindset, but by taking a minute to step into someone else’s shoes is sometimes the snap back to reality slap in the face that we all need from time-to-time.

-I know from living with Ehlers/chronic illness that it’s easy to get bogged down with the chronic illness negatives, but what I don’t understand is the mindset that allows it to take over completely.
+I know from living with Ehlers/chronic illness that it’s very easy to get bogged down with all of the negatives, but what I don’t understand is the mindset that allows the chronic illness/chronic pain to take over completely.

 Yes living with chronic pain is shit, and yes it interferes with many aspects of our lives, but if given a choice of keeping what I already have, or swapping it for something else such as > cancer/MS/MND/ALS/Parkinson’s/Huntington’s/Alzheimers/dementia/rheumatoid arthritis/ETC – I’ll stick to what I’ve already got thank you very much!

 Does this still make me an arsehole with what I said in Mind Over Matter/Pain – Part 1?

-I’m going to finish this post off now with a message to the lovely lady C.
+I’m going to finish this post off now with a message to the lovely lady Mrs. C

-Your suffering finally ended that night when you grew your angel wings and flew away, and although we missed you terribly, we knew you were at peace with no more pain or torment.
+Your suffering finally ended when you grew your angel wings and flew away, and although we missed you terribly, you were free of torment and pain.